-Have you been learning Malay since months ago and wondered why there’s not much progress?
+Have you been learning Malay for months ago and wondered why there’s not much progress?
 Well, this is the right place if you want to know how to accelerate your Malay language learning.
-Let’s look at 10 useful tips on how to speak Malay quickly – all essential tips and notes on Malay pronunciation, speech, and articulation will be included for you just for free!
+Let’s look at ten useful tips on how to speak Malay quickly – all essential tips and notes on Malay pronunciation, speech, and articulation will be included for you just for free!
+What are you waiting for?
+Let’s get started!

 How To Speak Malay Quickly: Top 10 Most Important Tips